OlympusDAO-Education/Documentation/faqs/basics.md

 - Bonding (+1)
 - Selling (-2)

 Staking and bonding are considered beneficiary to the protocol, while selling is considered detrimental.
-Staking and selling will also cause a price move, while bonding does not (we consider buying as a prerequisite of staking, thus causing a price move).
+Staking and selling will also cause a price move, while bonding does not (we consider buying OHM from the market as a prerequisite of staking, thus causing a price move).
 If both actions are beneficiary, the actor who moves price also gets half of the benefit (+1).
 If both actions are contradictory, the bad actor who moves price gets half of the benefit (+1), while the good actor who moves price gets half of the downside (-1).
 If both actions are detrimental, which implies both actors are selling, they both get half of the downside (-1).

 Thus, given two actors, all scenarios of what they could do and the effect on the protocol are shown here: